Pinminh/movielens-recommender/docs/Slope One/README.md

 •***R<sub>u</sub>***: Is the set of items that user *u* has rated.
 •***R<sub>u</sub>***: The number of items rated by user *u*.
 •***r<sub>uj</sub>***: The rating given by user *u* for item *j*.
+**Reason for Calculating the Average Rating:** The average rating of a user indicates their general tendency when evaluating products.
+Users can be picky (often giving low ratings) or lenient (often giving high ratings).
+Calculating the average helps adjust predictions to align with each user's evaluation style.
+**For example:**
+If a user typically gives low ratings (such as an average of only 2 or 3 out of 5), then when predicting ratings for products that have not yet been rated, we need to adjust the predictions downward to fit this style.
+Conversely, if a user typically gives high ratings, the predictions should also be adjusted upward.
 ## 2. Deviation Formula
 ![](../images/itemDeviation.png)
 Where: